hachi0924imokenp/DiscordJSHandler/README.md

-# Pharuxtan Discord Bot System
+# Pharuxtan Discord Bot Handler

 ## How to launch